airdb-wiki/lang/content/wiki/en/work/202b-week4.md

 Use some of the given verbs - and correctly use either gerund or infinitive after those verbs Use Active Listening - ask follow-up questions

+# Section week 4B

+## Suggestions/Advice

+What ‘culture shock’ did you experience?

+How are you settling in?

+Is that worth getting?

+###